cmod/craigstarter/README.md

 ### Variables / Metafields
-All variables used by the Craigstarter snippet to run a campaign are set using product / variant metafields.
+All variables used by the Craigstarter snippet to run a campaign are set using a combination of product and variant-specific metafields.

-#### For products
+#### Product Metafields

-`fundingcampaign:` TRUE = running campaign
+`fundingcampaign:` TRUE = running campaign; campaign code will not execute unless this is set to true

 `campaignenddate:` when the campaign ends in format of :
   YEAR-MO-DA HR:MN, i.e., 2020-08-15 22:30